-FAQs - Fraud Information for Employers
+Fraud for Employers FAQs

 The following documents help us prevent fraudulent claims:

-When a claim is filed the DE 1326ER form is mailed to base period and last employers.
+When a claim is filed, we send the DE 1326ER form to base period and last employers.
 Our system recognizes duplicate employer names and will not mail the DE 1326ER when the employer names are an exact match.
-However, if the individual who filed the UI claim did not provide the Department with exact employer(s) name(s) our system will mail a DE 1326ER to each employer name.
+However, if the person who filed the Unemployment Insurance claim did not provide us with the exact employers' names, our system will mail a DE 1326ER to each employer name.
 For example:

 - The employer’s correct name is Brown and Company.